dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab1/README.md

 ## Review the Sample App
 Duration: 3

-As we saw earlier, the sample application is a three-tiered application --> frontend, backend, database.
+The sample application is a three-tiered application --> frontend, backend, database.

 For our lab, another version of the application exists that breaks out each of these backend services into separate services.
 By putting these services into Docker images, we gain the ability to deploy the service into modern platforms like Azure Kubernetes and Cloud managed services such as the ones from Azure shown below.